zojabutenko/BEERT/README.md

 ### [2.
 Hierarchical Approach](https://github.com/zojabutenko/BEERT/tree/main/notebooks/hierarchical)

 In this approach, we train two neural networks.
 The first one is trained on reviews and returns a group of the beer.
-The second one is trained on the fusions of Group and Text and returns a style.
+The second one is trained on the fusions of Group and Reviews and returns a style.

 ![enter image description here](https://i.ibb.co/80PNHGB/hier.png)

 ### [3. **Hierarchical-Separate Approach**](https://github.com/zojabutenko/BEERT/tree/main/notebooks/hierarchical-separate)

-In this approach, we use the first network from Hierarchical approach that predicts the Group, and train separate neural networks for each group (13 in total).
+In this approach, we use the first network from Hierarchical approach that predicts the Group, and train separate neural networks for each group (13 in total) that return a style.

 ![enter image description here](https://i.ibb.co/5F4ZH6d/hier-sep.png)